 Lake City is a somewhat small city located in the state of Florida.
 With a population of 12,163 people and ten constituent neighborhoods, Lake City is the 180th largest community in Florida.

 Unlike some cities, Lake City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lake City are a mix of both white- and blue-collar jobs.
 Overall, Lake City is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Lake City who work in sales jobs (11.08%), healthcare (10.70%), and office and administrative support (10.33%).
+There are especially a lot of people living in Lake City who work in sales jobs (13.20%), healthcare (10.66%), and food service (10.47%).

-The percentage of adults in Lake City who are college-educated is close to the national average for all communities of 21.84%: 17.26% of the adults in Lake City have a bachelor's degree or advanced degree.
+In terms of college education, Lake City is nearly on par with the US average for all cities of 21.84%: 18.76% of adults 25 and older in Lake City have a bachelor's degree or advanced degree.

 The most common language spoken in Lake City is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.